rattletat/yt-scraper/README.md

 - [ ] Add possibility to query more than 50 videos on one level.
 - [ ] Add youtube-dl integration for downloading subtitles.
 - [ ] Add a testing suite.
-- [o] Add export functionality to CSV, SQLlite or Pandas.
+- [x] Add export functionality to CSV and SQLlite.
 - [ ] Add more information about quota to README